Vasu10134/Vasu10134/README.md

 I'm looking forward to hearing from you!

 ## Centralization
-Have a look at my professional journey...
+Have a look at my professional journey, my achievements, Ups & Downs...
 You can reach my Linkedin at <a href="https://www.linkedin.com/in/vasusahu/" target="_blank">LinkedIn</a>.
 You can reach my Apna at <a href="https://apna.co/candidate/profile" target="_blank">Apna</a>.
 You can reach my Glassdoor at <a href="https://www.glassdoor.co.in/Community/index.htm" target="_blank">Glassdoor</a>.